FG-s-Modlists/FGs-Modlists-Site/content/en/docs/Living Skyrim/Step 2 - Installation/updating.md

 ![](https://i.imgur.com/8cXvQ3v.png)
 {{< /alert >}}

-6. Below the image you see of the Living Skyrim logo, there are three text boxes.
-The second and third need to be filled out.
+1. Beneath the Living Skyrim image, fill out the second and third boxes.
-7. Click the three dots in the second (middle) box.
-Navigate to your Living Skyrim folder and then select this folder in the window that appears.
-This middle box tells you where the list will be installed, including the copy of Mod Organizer 2 that you’ll need to use to launch the list.
+2. Click the three dots in the middle box.
+Pick your Living Skyrim folder.
+This choice tells Wabbajack where to save everything.
-8. The third (bottom) box will automatically populate using the folder you just selected.
-This third box tells you where all of the mods will be downloaded.
-If you have hard drive limitations, you may change this to another folder on another hard drive by clicking the three dots in this box and selecting a new folder.
+3. The last box auto-fills with the above choice.
+It's where mods download.
+If you're running low on space, use the three dots to pick another location.
-9. Click the play/right arrow button to begin the installation.
+4. Click play/right arrow to kick off the update.

 {{< alert color="info" title="Install/Download Path">}}
 <div class="alert-icon">ℹ️</div>